A: It's not really known how long DVDs will last,

 of children growing up.
 Your tapes are always treated with the

-are ever copied, distributed, placed on vulnerable computer networks or
+them are ever copied, distributed, placed on vulnerable computer

-otherwise compromised in any way.
-I'm a family man myself with a
+networks or otherwise compromised in any way.
+I'm a family man

-wife and young children, so I absolutely share your concerns with
+myself with a wife and young children, so I absolutely share your

-you, the owner of the tape.
-In most cases, making a single copy of
+copyright to you, the owner of the tape.
+In most cases, making a

-a recording you already have, such as a film or a TV programme, would be
+single copy of a recording you already have, such as a film or a TV

-considered to be "fair use".
-Copyproof VHS tapes (those encoded
+programme, would be considered to be "fair use".
+Copyproof VHS

-with Macrovision) may be copied but only for "fair use"
+tapes (those encoded with Macrovision) may be copied but only for "fair

-quantities.
-Example: I was asked to copy a set of copyrighted
+use" quantities.
+Example: I was asked to copy a set of

-training tapes from VHS to DVD for a marshal arts instructor.
-I
+copyrighted training tapes from VHS to DVD for a marshal arts

 Q: I couldn't fill in your form, it didn't work